rohit-ambre/superduperdb-website/pitch.md

 ---

-## SuperDuperDB draws on over a decade of experience in this area
+## Team: SuperDuperDB draws on over a decade of experience in managed AI

 ### Duncan Blythe